mdacach/rsync_rust/README.md

 - `basis_file` - file that user A has.
 - `updated_file` - file that user B has, generally an updated version of `basis_file`.
-- `signature` - file representing, approximately, the contents of `basis_file`.
+- `signature` - file representing approximately the contents of `basis_file`.
 - `delta` - file representing the differences between `basis_file` and `updated_file`.
 - `recreated` - resulting file after applying the `delta` to `basis_file`.

 ## The Code

-The code has 3 main functions which are used through the command-line.
+The code has three main functions, which are used through the command line.
 In pseudocode:

 1. `compute_signature(basis_file) -> signature`